-- The types of backend controllers that you want to use. - If you want to create VDisks with the sequential policy, plan to create a separate MDisk group for these VDisks or ensure that you create these VDisks before creating VDisks with the striped policy. - Plan to create MDisk groups for the backend controllers that provide the same level of performance or reliability, or both.
+- The types of back-end controllers that you want to use. - If you want to create VDisks with the sequential policy, plan to create a separate MDisk group for these VDisks or ensure that you create these VDisks before creating VDisks with the striped policy. - Plan to create MDisk groups for the back-end controllers that provide the same level of performance or reliability, or both.
 For example, you can group all of the managed disks that are RAID 10 in one MDisk group and all of the MDisks that are RAID 5 in another group. - Plan the extent size of the managed MDisk group.
 For example, a larger extent size increases the total amount of storage which the SAN Volume Controller can manage.
 A smaller extent size provides more fine-grained control of storage allocation.
+Extent size does not affect performance; therefore, it is recommended that extent sizes be 64 MB or larger.